purcellconsult/Code-Cool-Stuff-With-Python/book/chapter_01.md

 This is in the finally statement
 </pre>

 The finally clause is executed before leaving the try statement.
-It’s always executed, no exceptions (no pun).
+It's always executed, no exceptions (no pun).

+## The best way to support this project is to [purchase a digital copy](https://www.amazon.com/Code-Cool-Stuff-Python-Purcell-ebook/dp/B081XJMNRB) on Amazon and leave a review.